readium/readium-js-viewer/README.md

 * `npm run dist` (Chrome extension and cloud reader, including the lite / no-library variant)

+## RequireJS bundle optimisation

-Note that by default, compiled RequireJS bundles are minified / optimized / uglify-ed.
+Note that by default, compiled RequireJS bundles are minified / mangled / uglify-ed.
 You can force the build process to generate non-compressed Javascript bundles by setting the `RJS_UGLY` environment variable to "no" or "false" (any other value means "yes" / "true").

+This may come-in handy when testing / debugging the Chrome Extension (Packaged App) in "developer mode" directly from the `dist` folder (i.e. without the sourcemaps manually copied into the script folder).

+## Tests

+Mocha-driven UI tests via Selenium (not PhantomJS, but actual installed browsers accessed via WebDriver):

+* `npm run test:firefox`
+* `npm run test:chrome`
+* `npm run test:chromeApp`

+* `npm run test` (runs all of the above)

+Via SauceLabs:

+* `npm run test:sauce:firefox`
+* `npm run test:sauce:chrome`
+* `npm run test:sauce:chromeApp`

+* `npm run test:sauce` (runs all of the above)

+Travis (Continuous Integration) automatically uses a chromeApp and Firefox test matrix (2x modes), and uses SauceLabs to actually run the test.

+## Distribution

+See the `dist` folder contents:

+* `cloud-reader`
+* `cloud-reader-lite` (same as above, without the ebook library feature)
+* `chrome-app` (Google Chrome Extension / Packaged App)

+The source maps are generated separately, so they are effectively an opt-in feature (simply copy/paste them next to their original Javascript file counterparts, e.g. in the `scripts` folder)

 ## NPM (Node Package Manager)

+NOTE THAT THIS FEATURE IS NOT FULLY IMPLEMENTED YET (PLEASE REFERENCE THE GITHUB REPOSITORIES INSTEAD FROM YOUR PACKAGE.JSON)

 All packages "owned" and maintained by the Readium Foundation are listed here: https://www.npmjs.com/~readium